connexcs/docs/customer.md

 ### DID

-Users can assign **DID** in an account by following the simple procedure:
+Users can assign **DID** in an account by following these steps:

 1. Click on the **‘Plus sign’** button which is at the extreme right of the page.
-2. Popup will show up.
-Users will add DID name, set the Destination; select the Provider name, Provider Card, Customer name and Customer Card from the dropdown menu options respectively; Cost in digits and Retail as shown in an image below:
+2. Popup will appear.
+Users will add DID name, set the Destination; select the Provider name, Provider Card, Customer name and Customer Card from the dropdown menu options respectively; Cost in digits and Retail as shown in the image below:
 3. And Press **Save** button.

 ![alt text][edit-did]